-The trip below was a short 3-4 days trip we did in September 2015 around Mendoza, Argentina.
+The trip I will cover in the post was a short 3-4 days trip we did in September 2015 around Mendoza, Argentina.
 This region allows you easily to chose amongst plenty of different possibilities to plan your own trips / routes in the amazing pre-Andes environment of Argentina.

-- We wanted to extend the trip originally but we ran out of water – this is the biggest issue you will face there.
-So bring plenty of it and don’t count on any real possibilities to refill.
+Finally, we wanted to extend the trip originally but we ran out of water.
+This is the biggest issue you will face there so bring plenty of it and don’t count on any real possibilities to refill.

 In terms of alternatives: Following the gravel road 13 starting in Mendoza and ending near Uspallata in the north would be a nice little trip with probably pretty amazing views.
 Wikiloc.com should be considered as a great source of information that could contribute to creating your own trips in this area.
 If you bring your packraft: Rafting the Rio Mendoza with a packraft after crossing the Andes from Santiago de Chile towards Mendoza would be a great adventure I assume - be prepared for some white-water.
 I hope the bigger map I linked below in the Picture section will be helpful for future planning purposes.